Expertium/expertium.github.io/Benchmark.md

 These are forgetting curves that GRU-P generated for different users.
 Only one of them makes sense. <br />
 A curve that becomes flat (top left) not only makes no sense but is also unusable in practice, it could result in *infinitely* long intervals when used for scheduling. <br />
 A curve with a maximum that is not at time=0 (bottom left) makes no sense either.
 A curve with a minimum (top right) implies that after some point in time, forgetting ends and some sort of anti-forgetting starts, which also makes no sense. <br />
-Only bottom right is a proper forgetting curve.
+Only the bottom right is a proper forgetting curve.
 Well, minus the fact that it's wiggly.
 And minus the fact that it doesn't start at 100%. <br />
 So while GRU-P outperforms all other algorithms, it's not usable in practice as it could result in all kinds of strange behavior.

-Finally, notice that while GRU-P (short-term) outperforms GRU-P, and while FSRS-5 outperforms FSRS-4.5, the difference in all 3 metrics is very small.
+Finally, notice that while GRU-P (short-term) outperforms GRU-P and while FSRS-5 outperforms FSRS-4.5, the difference in all 3 metrics is very small.
 This suggests that **same-day reviews have a very small impact on long-term memory**.
 Either that, or they require some kind of specialized approach to make them useful.

 ## Discussion